rasha-salim/project-evaluation-agents/README.md

 2. **User Collaboration**
    - Add collaboration notes to provide additional context or insights
-   - Adjust priorities to focus the subsequent analysis on specific areas
+   - Select feedback categories to focus on, which automatically determines priority areas
    - Submit your collaboration to guide the AI's further analysis

 3. **Continuing Analysis**
    - After submitting your collaboration, the remaining analysis runs automatically
+   - A streamlined progress indicator shows the analysis status without blocking the UI
    - All agents (Feature Strategist, Technical Feasibility, Sprint Planner, and Stakeholder Communicator) execute in sequence
    - Results populate all tabs with their respective outputs and visualizations